manassesss/pokemon-app/README.md

 ## :bricks: Contribuiting

 As we are in the month of hacktoberfest, the repository is open to contributions.
 The issues will be available and you can take any one.
-In the pull request I will review and leave a comment template on the pull request to be accepted.
+In the pull request I will review and leave a comment template on the merge request to be accepted.